Book Online Now!

 Music Cities USA Tour Itinerary

-Fly to Detroit, meet your Tour Manager and transfer to your first hotel for two nights in Detroit, Motor City.
+Fly to Detroit, meet your Tour Manager and transfer to your first hotel for two nights in Detroit, the Motor City.

 In 1959, Berry Gordy Jr founded a music empire that swept the globe, captured hearts and minds everywhere, and collected every music industry accolade going.
 Today, you'll have the opportunity to pay homage to this extraordinary legacy with a visit to the Hitsville USA Motown Museum.
 Here, you'll have the chance to stand in Studio A, where countless hits (and quite possibly your favourite songs) were recorded.

-Today we'll head to Cleveland, Ohio, where The Rock and Roll Hall of Fame celebrates over six decades of the world's most exciting popular music.
-The mix of permanent and temporary exhibits is an absolute must-see for any fan, collector and lover of music.
+Today we'll head to Cleveland, Ohio, where The Rock and Roll Hall of Fame celebrates over six decades of the world's most exciting music.
+The mix of permanent and temporary exhibits is an absolute must-see for any fan, collector and lover of popular music.

 Today you'll hit the highway, travelling through Indiana and around Lake Michigan to Chicago.